wp-plugins/flyzoo/readme.txt

 * **Eye-catching, sleek interface:** You love great design and we do too.
 Flyzoo has been crafted to offer a unique, elegant look and feel that you can customize to match your brand style!

-* **Smooth, facebook-like chat message delivery:** [Flyzoo Chat](http://www.flyzoo.co) is cloud based platform, highly scalable and won't clutter your site database like most self-hosted solutions.
+* **Smooth, facebook-like chat message delivery:** [Flyzoo Live Chat](http://www.flyzoo.co) is cloud based platform, highly scalable and won't clutter your site database like most self-hosted solutions.
 Just the enable the plugin, and we'll handle all the heavy lifting.

 * Floating chats with auto re-load while browsing the site